A chateau hideaway in the Ardèche with 6 opulent suites, a romantic wooden cabin and gypsy caravans hidden among

 The 6th suite, Côté Cour, is set across the courtyard, next to the communal kitchen - which is handy as this suite is let on a self-catering basis.
 Its privacy means it's perfect for families, and we liked the lime-washed walls, polished concrete floors and huge bathroom.

 If you fancy a back-to-nature experience, there are 2 charming gypsy caravans hidden in the gardens, each with a double bed, their own bathrooms, and creature comforts such as heating and air conditioning.
 The largest, Philomène, is actually a trio of trailers, 1 housing the main bedroom and bathroom, 1 housing 3 children’s beds, and another with a living area and kitchenette.
-Alternatively, if seeking a tranquil little love nest, newest addition Le Cabanon will suit.
-We loved its iron-cast bathtub and views across the vegetable garden to the mountain: rustic romance at its best.
+Alternatively, if seeking a tranquil little love nest, Le Cabanon will suit.
+We also loved its iron-cast bathtub and views across the vegetable garden to the mountain: rustic romance at its best.
 The smallest is La Vie en Rose (less than 12sq.m), tucked away in a shaded corner of the gardens - definitely for not couples who prefer their space, but nevertheless a gorgeous restoration to cosy up in for a couple of nights.

 - Cots Available

 - Extra beds

 If you're staying in one of the 5 chateau suites, breakfast is taken in the vaulted dining room or outside on the terrace.
 You'll find a delicious spread of just-baked croissants and crispy baguettes with homemade jams, fresh fruit salads, and a selection of waffles, pancakes and Véronique's homemade cakes.